Auburn Tigers take on the Florida Gators in Final 4

 BETMGM SPORTSBOOK LINE: Gators -2.5; over/under is 159.5

-BOTTOM LINE: No. 4 Auburn and No. 3 Florida play in the NCAA Tournament Final Four.
+BOTTOM LINE: No. 4 Auburn and No. 3 Florida meet in the NCAA Tournament Final Four.

-The Tigers are 16-4 against SEC opponents and 16-1 in non-conference play.
-Auburn is fifth in the SEC in rebounding averaging 34.5 rebounds.
-Johni Broome leads the Tigers with 10.9 boards.

-The Gators are 17-4 in SEC play.
-Florida ranks sixth in the SEC shooting 35.7% from 3-point range.
+The Tigers’ record in SEC play is 16-4, and their record is 16-1 against non-conference opponents.
+Auburn scores 83.2 points while outscoring opponents by 14.0 points per game.

+The Gators’ record in SEC action is 17-4.
+Florida has a 2-1 record in games decided by 3 points or fewer.

+Auburn averages 9.1 made 3-pointers per game, 2.4 more made shots than the 6.7 per game Florida gives up.
+Florida has shot at a 47.3% rate from the field this season, 6.7 percentage points above the 40.6% shooting opponents of Auburn have averaged.

 The teams meet for the second time this season.
-Florida won 90-81 in the last matchup on Feb.
-8. Walter Clayton Jr. led Florida with 19 points, and Miles Kelly led Auburn with 22 points.
+The Gators won 90-81 in the last matchup on Feb.
+8. Walter Clayton Jr. led the Gators with 19 points, and Miles Kelly led the Tigers with 22 points.

-TOP PERFORMERS: Broome is averaging 18.7 points, 10.9 rebounds and 2.1 blocks for the Tigers.
-Tahaad Pettiford is averaging 13.7 points over the last 10 games.
+TOP PERFORMERS: Johni Broome is averaging 18.7 points, 10.9 rebounds and 2.1 blocks for the Tigers.
+Tahaad Pettiford is averaging 13.7 points and 3.1 rebounds while shooting 43.3% over the last 10 games.

-Clayton is averaging 18.1 points and 4.1 assists for the Gators.
-Alijah Martin is averaging 13.9 points over the last 10 games.
+Clayton averages 3.0 made 3-pointers per game for the Gators, scoring 18.1 points while shooting 38.7% from beyond the arc.
+Alijah Martin is averaging 13.9 points over the past 10 games.

 LAST 10 GAMES: Tigers: 7-3, averaging 80.3 points, 31.7 rebounds, 15.3 assists, 5.7 steals and 4.5 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 71.9 points per game.